ATTX-project/etl/unifiedViews/README.md

-## UnifiedView ETL component for ATTX
+## UnifiedView WF component for ATTX

 Sturcture is as follows:
-* Feature Tests
-* Docker files for ATTX UnifiedViews
 * UnifiedViews Plugin template
-* Custom plugins for UnifiedViews
+* UnifiedViews Plugin metadata